-Renault's Captur crossover is an affordable way into small, stylish family transport.
-Jonathan Crouch takes a look at the revised version.
+Renault's Captur small SUV is an affordable way into small, stylish family transport.
+Jonathan Crouch takes a look at the second generation version.

-You can't fault the thinking behind the modern Crossover, a class of car that aims to blend the versatility of a people carrying MPV, the attitude of a high-riding SUV and the sharp driving dynamics of a family hatchback.
+You can't fault the thinking behind the modern SUV Crossover, a class of car that aims to blend the versatility of a people carrying MPV, the attitude of a high-riding SUV and the sharp driving dynamics of a family hatchback.
 It's a segment that's now divided into a couple of sectors, the larger one typified by cars like Nissan's Qashqai and Peugeot's 3008 and based on Focus-sized models.
-The real sales growth though, is coming from smaller-sized supermini-based Crossovers, cars that have built on the original success of Nissan's pioneering Juke and are now a hot ticket for almost every mainstream brand.
-Here's one of the most tempting - Renault's Captur.
-It's based on the Clio supermini, is priced to sell at the affordable end of this segment and was launched in 2013.
-Buyers have liked the Captur's versatility and scope for personalisation, plus efficient running costs and a decently responsive driving experience have also made it popular.
-The result has proved to be good enough to make this Renault's second best seller.
-Can this improved model keep the momentum going?
-Let's see what's on offer.
+The real sales growth though, is coming from smaller-sized supermini-based SUVs, cars that have built on the original success of Nissan's pioneering Juke and are now a hot ticket for almost every mainstream brand.
+Here's one of the most tempting - the second generation version of Renault's Captur.
+It continues to be based on the Clio supermini and is priced to sell at the more affordable end of this segment, claimed strongpoints being extra versatility and buyer personalisation, along with class-leading running costs and a decently responsive driving experience.
+Let's check it out.

-Passionate and practical, the Captur remains an endearing thing.
+Passionate and practical, this MK2 model Captur is an endearing thing.
 Of course, there's always a danger with this class of car that in its mix of SUV, MPV and family hatch, you end up with a confection lacking the core strengths inherent in any of these three genres.
 Broadly speaking, this is a trap Renault has avoided here - provided your expectations in each of these areas aren't too great.
 It doesn't have 4WD, you can only just carry five people and you won't want to drive it on its door handles.
 None of which will bother most buyers at the smaller end of the Crossover segment one jot.
-They'll love the buying personalisation - and trendy touches like the removable seat covers and the clever apps you can download through the R-Link infotainment system.
-At which point, class-leading running costs and versatile features like the sliding rear bench and the double-sided boot floor will come as a welcome bonus.
-True, this Captur faces increasing competition from a growing band of very talented rivals.
+They'll love the buying personalisation - and trendy touches like the clever infotainment system, the sliding rear bench and the double-height boot floor.
+True, this Captur faces strong competition from a growing band of very talented rivals.
 But it's a model you must consider before buying any one of them.
 A cleverer Crossover.
 If you really want a car of this kind, then you'll really want to try it.

 We have video road tests of approximately 100 models.
 Use the dropdowns to choose the road test.